Annual income is the total income earned over one year before taxes, also referred to as gross annual income.

 Unless it is specified, annual income is your gross income, before taxes.

 I’m self-employed and didn’t make much in my first year, last year I made enough to qualify, how will it be calculated?

-Self-employment income will be calculated by averaging your last 2 years of tax returns.
-If your mean income is too low you will need to wait to apply for a mortgage.
+Self-employment income will be calculated by averaging your last two years of tax returns.
+If your mean income is too low, you will need to wait to apply for a mortgage.